YiHsiu7893/Tensorflow-Practice/README.md

 ---
 Contents
 - IristoExcel.py -  turning the data of Iris to an Excel file
-- Iris.csv - by-product csv file created during the execution of IristoExcel.py
+- iris.csv - by-product csv file created during the execution of IristoExcel.py
-- Iris.xlsx - by-product excel file created during the execution of IristoExcel.py
+- iris.xlsx - by-product excel file created during the execution of IristoExcel.py